The mission was never to fight. It was to ask whether you had to.

 The Story Behind

 Metal Gear Solid arrived in September 1998, four years into the PlayStation's life cycle, and demonstrated that the platform still had untapped potential.
 The game was a continuation of the MSX2 Metal Gear series — Hideo Kojima's original stealth games from 1987 and 1990 — rebuilt entirely in 3D for the PlayStation.
 Kojima had spent years at Konami arguing that games should be made like films: detailed characters, scripted performances, long cutscenes, a director's singular vision.
 Metal Gear Solid was the first game at commercial scale to prove the argument.
 Its release coincided with growing public debate about the relationship between video games and cinema; Kojima was frequently cited in those discussions.
+In a 1998 interview, Kojima stated, 'I believe that video games are an art form — not just entertainment, but a way to tell stories that can only be told through interaction.'
+This philosophy permeates every frame of Metal Gear Solid, from its branching dialogue to its boss fights that required breaking the fourth wall.
 The game's influence on the stealth genre, on narrative-driven game design, and on the perception of games as a storytelling medium was immediate and permanent.
+Kojima's work at Konami between 1987 and 2015 redefined what a game director could be — not just a designer, but an auteur whose creative vision shaped an entire medium.

 Tricks & Tales